adhocteam/pushup/README.md

 When the parser encounters a '^' character (caret, ASCII 0x5e) while in HTML mode, it switches to parsing Pushup syntax, which consists of simple directives, control flow statements, block delimiters, and Go expressions.
 It then switches to the Go code parser.
-Once it detects the end of the directive or statement, it switches back to HTML mode, and parsing continues in a similar fashion.
+Once it detects the end of the directive, statement or expression, it switches back to HTML mode, and parsing continues in a similar fashion.

 Pushup uses the tokenizers from the [go/scanner][scannerpkg] and [golang.org/x/net/html][htmlpkg] packages, so it should be able to handle